An Overview of WIT

 Packages

 A package is a set of interfaces and worlds, potentially defined across multiple files.
 To declare a package, use the package directive to specify the package ID.
-This must include a namespace and name, separated by a colon, and may optionally include a semver-compliant version:
+A package ID must include a namespace and name, separated by a colon, and may optionally include a semver-compliant version number:

 package documentation:example;